Hot Like Fire: Music and lyrics

 On "Hot Like Fire", Aaliyah "hums and moans promises to her new bae that his patience will be rewarded".
 Delivering the lines "I know you've been wait, you've been waitin a long time for me/But if you wait a little while longer, this is how it'll be", Aaliyah promises to be "hot and ready for her patient lover on this enticing opening offering".

 According to Bob Waliszewski's review on the website Focus on the Family, the song "celebrates passionate sex-without suggesting a marital context".

+In his biography Aaliyah (2021) author Tim Footman, compared the songs lyrics to the content from her debut album Age Ain't Nothing but a Number (1994).
+According to footman, "With the more sexually explicit tracks on the debut album, the listener was painfully aware of a young girl mouthing grown-up sentiments.
+But here, lyrics like 'Ya got me meltin' like a sundae' sound sexy rather than sordid."
+He concluded his assessment saying, "this is a young woman in love with life, feeling the first flushes of passion at its most intense."